Marianne Wallis-King

 Additional information

 Our initial session will involve a brief overview of what brings you to therapy.
-It is also an opportunity for you to ask questions before deciding whether to work together, and whether you prefer short or long term therapy.
+It is also an opportunity for you to ask questions before deciding whether to continue working together, and whether you prefer short or long term therapy.

 When I work